Lithill/Plant-Planner/README.md

 6) Click "Clone".

 ### How to set up the gitpod environment after session times out:
-   In the terminal type:
+   In the terminal, type:
       - set_pg
       - psql

 ### How to run the server to see the website in the browser:
-   In the terminal type:
+   In the terminal, type:
       - python3 run.py

+   Make sure that you consistently run this and the above commands in the same terminal.

 ### Installations and commands in the terminal - needed if forking or using a different workspace
    * pip3 install 'Flask-SQLAlchemy<3' psycopg2 sqlalchemy==1.4.46